Geometric Bloch Vector Solution to Minimum Error Discriminations of Mixed Qubit States: Solution in qubit state discrimination for

-Here, for more illustration of this case, let us consider the discrimination among trine states, i.e. the qubit states associated with equidistant points on the surface of the Bloch sphere.
-They are defined by
+Here, for more illustration of this case, let us consider the discrimination among trine states, which refers to the qubit states associated with equidistant points on the surface of the Bloch sphere.
+These states are defined by